 *Encouraging genetic testing and counseling so that people are aware of the gene they carry the gene and ask their mate if they have the sickle cell trait.

-*Encouraging the importance of taking our health seriously; because we are not 100% sure of all the ways this one gene is effecting our bodies.
-Symptoms include, fatigue, joint pains, dehydration, neuropathy, heart disease heat stroke and over time organ failure,which can result in sudden death if left untreated.
+*Encouraging the importance of taking our health seriously; because we are not 100% sure of all the ways this one gene is affecting our bodies.
+Symptoms include fatigue, joint pains, dehydration, neuropathy, heart disease heat stroke and over time organ failure, which can result in sudden death if left untreated.
 Rhabdomyolysis.

 I AM SFC/WDC with SCT